Abdagon/health-ssi-2/README.md

 * Modular components with APIs to issue and verify healthcare specific verifiable credentials
 * Simulations of practitioner and pharmacy «business systems» with appropriate user interfaces
-* Wallet for citizen to hold verifiable credetials
+* Wallet for citizen to hold verifiable credetials with health data

 ![Health SSI Components](images/components.png)

 * All participating (healthcare) «business platforms» are based on common health data object definitions, based on openEHR and FHIR standards (technically based on json schemas)
-* A verifiable credential framework provides generic VC operations such as wallet functionality, as well as VC issuing and verification ([walt.id](https://walt.id/) for the upcoming PoC)
+* A verifiable credential framework provides generic VC operations such as wallet functionality, as well as VC issuing and verification ([walt.id](https://walt.id/) for the PoC)
 * Healthcare specific VC operations are provided by a «business logic» on top of the generic VC framework (through library and REST API interfaces based on [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html))

 ## Technology